The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Direct train||Yes, there are 10 direct trains a day|

 |Train companies||Renfe AVE or Renfe|

-Trains from Málaga to Madrid cover the 257 miles (415 km) long route taking on average 2 h 42 min with our travel partners like Renfe AVE or Renfe.
-There are direct train services available.
-While the average ticket price for this route costs around £65, you can find the cheapest train ticket for as low as £51.
+Trains from Málaga to Madrid cover the 257 miles (415 km) long journey taking on average 2 h 35 min with our travel partners like Renfe AVE or Renfe.
+Normally, there are 10 trains operating per day, including direct services available.
+You can get the cheapest train tickets for this journey for as low as £57, but the average price of train tickets is £76.
 Travellers depart most frequently from Malaga María Zambrano and arrive in Madrid-Puerta de Atocha.

 The Málaga to Madrid train is a fast and reliable route that takes you from the southern edges of Spain to the centre in a matter of hours.
 The high-speed AVE service is provided by Renfe.
 Train departures are spread evenly throughout the day, starting in the early morning and continuing until mid-evening.
 Departure times are different depending on the day of the week with fewer trains running on Saturdays and Sundays.
 Trains from Málaga to Madrid depart from the modern Maria Zambrano Station which enjoys good transport links with Málaga City and the airport.
 Journeys terminate at Madrid Atocha Station close to the city centre.

 Spanish company Renfe runs a fast-speed AVE service from Málaga to Madrid.

 The fastest train from Málaga to Madrid is around 2 hours 28 minutes, with the slowest train being around 2 hours 50 minutes.
 All trains from Malaga to Madrid are direct.